International Code Council Celebrates World Water Day

 - The new ICC 815 Standard (in development) for Sizing Water Distribution, Sanitary Drainage and Vent Piping Systems is a research-led initiative that will reinvent the way plumbing systems are designed and sized in collaboration with international subject matter experts and academia.

-- The new ICC / MBI 1210 Standard for Mechanical, Electrical, Plumbing Systems, Energy Efficiency and Water Conservation in Off-site Construction addresses mechanical, electrical and plumbing system elements (MEP) used in off-site construction with respect to energy efficiency, water conservation, planning, designing, fabricating, transporting and assembly within commercial and residential buildings.
+- The new ICC / MBI 1210 Standard for Mechanical, Electrical, Plumbing Systems, Energy Efficiency and Water Conservation in Off-site Construction addresses commercial and residential building mechanical, electrical and plumbing (MEP) system elements used in off-site construction with respect to energy efficiency, water conservation, planning, designing, fabricating, transporting and assembly.

 - A collaborative effort of the International Code Council, ASHRAE and the National Association of Home Builders, ICC 700 — National Green Building Standard outlines a variety of green practices, including energy and water efficiency, which can be incorporated into new homes and multifamily buildings.